South China floods force tens of thousands to evacuate - NewsBreak

 The heavy rainfall has collapsed roads in some parts of cities and swept away houses, cars and crops, and more rain is forecasted for coming days.
 Chinese authorities on Sunday issued the year’s first red alert, the most severe warning, for possible mountain torrents.

-In Zhejiang province north of Guangdong, rescue crews in inflatable boats brought out residents trapped in their homes in inundated villages.
+In Zhejiang province a little further north, rescue crews in inflatable boats brought out residents trapped in their homes in inundated villages.

-Further north, storm warnings were issued for much of the eastern provinces, including the capital Beijing, while reservoirs in the central province of Henan were at flood level and were releasing torrents of water downstream.

 China regularly experiences flooding during the summer months, most frequently in central and southern areas that tend to receive the most rainfall.
 This year's flooding is the worst in decades in some areas and comes on top of strict COVID-19 regulations that have strangled travel, employment and ordinary life in much of the country.